 Heading south to an isolated section of coast, we stay at surf camp and learn to surf from our surfing-guru instructors on the myriad breaks in the area.
 Spend evenings relaxing at camp, debriefing each day and hearing the instructor’s wild stories before a great sleep in preparation for a sunrise surf!

 At the heart of surfing is a connection-to-nature philosophy.
 We get to experience this in a hands-on way by undertaking volunteer conservation work alongside National Parks staff in a coastal National Park.
-The project is a three-way collaboration between Pacific Discovery, Surfaris, and the New South Wales National Parks & Wildlife Service.

 The project revolves around ecosystem enhancement in Arakoon National Park.
-And is connected to a state-wide program called ‘Saving our Species’ which aims to halt and reverse the growing numbers of Australian animals and plants facing extinction.
+It is connected to a state-wide program called ‘Saving our Species’ which aims to halt and reverse the growing numbers of Australian animals and plants facing extinction.
 This program aims to secure as many threatened species that can be secured in the wild as possible, for the next 100 years.

 Continuing our southward migration, we skirt Sydney and head inland to experience the wonder of the Blue Mountains National Park.
 Based from the main township, Katoomba, we'll get outdoors to discover for ourselves what makes the ‘Blueys’ so special.
 We spend a day canyoning – a unique adventure involving hiking, scrambling and rappels through sculptured rock canyons.

-The Crossing is an outdoor education center, which involves young people in positive environmental projects, inspiring them to conserve.
+We help out at an outdoor education center, which involves young people in positive environmental projects, inspiring them to conserve.
 We learn about permaculture and sustainable living.
 Project activities include site landscape work for sustainability education, tree planting to regenerate a key wildlife river corridor, and habitat survey expedition days to identify forest vegetation communities and koala territories.

 Bold, brash and beautiful, Sydney is arguably the world’s most vibrant city.
 Settle into our downtown accommodation near Sydney Cove, where 200 years ago, the first European settlement in Australia was established.
 Explore Sydney’s famous harbor and beaches by ferry, visit the Opera House and Australian Museum, check out the local beaches and shopping areas.
 On the last day we’ll farewell Australia and fly across the Tasman sea to New Zealand.